 Applications for children who were not "looked after" immediately before being adopted or made the subject of a child arrangement order or special guardianship order may be made under this rule.
-Further details on the Rule 2 process can be found in the Rule 2 protocol Rule 2 Protocol

 Definition of Parent:

 This means the parent who has parental responsibility as defined in the Children Act 1989, or the person in the household who is defined as a parent for the purposes of Section 576 of the Education Act 1996.
 This could include a person who is not a biological parent but who has responsibility for the child (such as a child's guardians, or adoptive parent) but will not usually include other relatives such as grandparents, aunts, uncles etc. unless they have all the rights, duties, powers and responsibilities and authority, which by law a parent of a child has in relation to the child and their property.
 This will include the children of a member of staff's partner as long as they have been living at the same address as the member of staff for a period of at least two years.